To ask Her Majesty’s Government what steps they are taking to mitigate tax avoidance and eliminate tax evasion in the United Kingdom.

 In so doing, the committee combined what I believe to be the increasingly complex conundrum of the law with the morality of tax.
 Since then, the European Commission, as my noble friend Lord Tugendhat said, has required Ireland to recover the staggering sum of $13 billion in additional taxes from Apple because of illegal state aid.

 So what has happened in recent years to tackle the issue of overaggressive tax avoidance?
 First, let us look at what the Government have done.
-There has been an attempt to curtail the practice of transferred pricing from a high-tax regime to a low-tax or no-tax regime, governed by OECD guidance that states that,
+There has been an attempt to curtail the practice of transfer pricing from a high-tax regime to a low-tax or no-tax regime, governed by OECD guidance that states that,

 “transactions between national parts of a multinational company should be priced for tax purposes as though with independent third parties”.